 Alternatively, if you’re seeking a special and less casual dinner, head downstairs to ‘El Nido’ for an unforgettable meal in its plush, Colonial-style dining room.
 For a first class, gastronomic experience in the Catalan capital, El Nido will certainly impress thanks to their exceptional menu, and top-rated service.
 Suffice to say that customer service in this city can be somewhat hit and miss, however at El Nido the waiters’ attention to detail and charm are unparalleled.

 What’s more, despite boasting a menu of traditional Catalan fare, their menu goes beyond this with dishes originating from the Middle East.
 Whilst we recommend sampling El Nido’s variety of authentic tapas dishes for a taste of local cuisine, their more unusual recipes such as their ras el hanout roasted lamb are simply out of this world.
-As a result, El Nido certainly trumps its neighbours on La Rambla with its diverse and memorable offerings.
+As a result, El Nido certainly trumps its neighbours on La Rambla with its diverse and memorable offerings for a summer evening in Barcelona.